 The financial transactions of the District are reported in individual funds in the fund financial statements.
-Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, deferred inflows, fund balances, revenues and expenditures.
+Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund balances, revenues and expenditures.
 The fund focus is on current available resources and budget compliance.